Stefan Forrest

-Stefan Forrest, also known as Don Stefano (born 10 June 1989), is a Danish-born producer, singer and songwriter, who currently lives and works in Los Angeles, USA, signed with Warner Chappell Music.
+Stefan Forrest (born 10 June 1989), known professionally as Don Stefano, is a Danish-born producer, singer and songwriter, who currently lives and works in Los Angeles, California, and is signed with Warner Chappell Music.
+He was one-half of the production duo Future Animals along with Morten Ristorp, until he began using the name as his solo moniker after Ristorp departed the group.

 Career

-Stefan Forrest is best known for his production and song writing contributions to the Danish Band, Lukas Graham, Oliver Kesi ("Dumme Penge", Søvnløs") & Patrick Dorgan.
+Stefan Forrest is best known for his production and songwriting contributions to the Danish band Lukas Graham, as well as Danish artists Oliver Kesi and Patrick Dorgan.
 Forrest is also noted for singing the hook on Kesi's "Dumme Penge" as well the multi-platinum selling hit, "Søvnløs".

 As one-half of the production duo, Future Animals, Forrest's first notoriety came about through his songwriting and production for Lukas Graham.
-Lukas Graham's debut release album, the self-titled Lukas Graham topped the Danish charts for 15 weeks, and as of December 2015 has remained in the Danish Top 40 for 100+ weeks.
-Lukas Graham's sophomore release, the self-titled international album Lukas Graham (2015) alternatively known as the Blue Album, was released in Denmark on 16 June 2015 debuting at No. 1 for 15 consecutive weeks and has since yielded four Number 1 singles, including "7 Years".
+Lukas Graham's self-titled debut album topped the Danish charts for 15 weeks and, as of December 2015, has remained in the Danish Top 40 for more than 100 weeks.
+Lukas Graham's sophomore release, their self-titled international album (alternatively known as the Blue Album), was released in Denmark on 16 June 2015, debuting at number one for 15 consecutive weeks, and has since yielded four number-one singles, including "7 Years".

-The Future Animals finalized Lukas Graham's 2016 U.S. debut album, which was released on 1 April 2016.
-"7 Years" has topped iTunes USA Top 100 most downloaded singles and currently has found its way to three consecutive weeks at No. 2 on Billboard's Hot 100 singles.
-He has also produced songs for singers Selena Gomez, Julia Michaels and Hailee Steinfeld.
-In 2019 he released the album Last Summer through his Future Animals outfit.
+Future Animals produced Lukas Graham's 2016 United States debut album, which was released on 1 April 2016.
+"7 Years" had topped the iTunes USA Top 100 Most Downloaded Singles Chart and had spent three consecutive weeks at number two on Billboard's Hot 100 singles chart.
+Forrest has also produced songs for Selena Gomez, Julia Michaels, and Hailee Steinfeld.
+In 2019, he released the album Last Summer through his Future Animals moniker.

-Forrest is also the founder of the Rocket Science record company, through which he has released original music.
+Forrest is also the founder of the record company Rocket Science, through which he has released original music.

 Personal life

-Stefan is also co-owner of Sliders restaurant located in the Copenhagen districts of Nørrebro and Vesterbro.
+Forrest is co-owner of the burger restaurant chain Sliders, located in the Copenhagen districts of Nørrebro and Vesterbro.